Section 6-17 Amendments.

 surfaces shall be no steeper than is safe for the intended use.
 Fill slopes steeper than 3 horizontal

-to 1 vertical (33 percent) shall be justified by soils reports or engineering data.
+to 1 vertical (33 percent) shall be justified by a geotechnical report or engineering data.

-Section 101.4 Referenced codes: Add the following additional sentence to this
+101.4 Referenced codes: Add the following additional sentence to this paragraph:

-of public works, who is hereby authorized to take such action as may be reasonably necessary to
+, who is hereby authorized to take such action as may be

-enforce the provisions of this code.
-Such persons may be appointed and authorized as assistants
+reasonably necessary to enforce the provisions of this code.
+Such persons may be appointed and

 103.2 Appointment: Delete

-inspection shall not be engaged in or directly or indirectly connected with the furnishing of labor,
+Development shall not be engaged in or directly or indirectly connected with the furnishing of

 preparation of plans or of specifications therefore, unless he is the owner of the building; nor